RikilG/Reliable-UDP/Specification.md

 - 4th bit - NUL bit: This is a null bit, set when pinging to check if host is online.

 The rest 4 bits are unused.

+### Establish Connection

+RDTP uses a 3-way handshake to establish a connection:
+- First, the sender sends a SYN packet with initial random sequence number
+- The receiver accepts the request and sends a SYN-ACK packet with his his sequence number
+- The sender sends back ACK packet to confirm connection

+After performing above 3 steps, the connection is established on both sender and receiver

+### Terminate Connection

+RDTP uses a similar 3-way handshake to signal connection termination:
+- First the sender denotes end of connection with a FIN packet
+- The remote receiver sends back a FIN-ACK packet
+- The sender ACKs the FIN-ACK packet and terminates

+After the above 3 steps, both sender and receiver terminate

 ## Assumptions